 As the tablature makes clear, the song can be played in the first position of the fretboard.
 All the notes are available within the first three frets plus one stretch up to fret 5 on the first string to play the high A note.

 Give it an improvised feel when you play it as it's a folk song; it's not a classical piece that requires strict adherence to the notes on the page.
-Roll (spread) some chords like you can hear in in the audio track and use slides or slurs (hammer ons and pull offs) wherever you feel they enhance the overall sound of the song.
+Roll (spread) some chords like you can hear in the audio track and use slides or slurs (hammer-ons and pull-offs) wherever you feel they enhance the overall sound of the song.

-Treat notes with upward pointing stems as melody notes and try to give them a singing quality that can be heard clearly above the underlying bass and harmony notes.
-Those are notated with downward pointing stems and played with your thumb (for bass notes) and one or at most two fingers for the inner harmony notes.
+Treat notes with upward pointing stems in the notation as melody notes and try to give them a louder singing quality that can be heard clearly above the underlying bass and harmony notes.
+Bass and harmony (chord) notes are notated with downward pointing stems and need to be played with your thumb (for bass notes) and one or at most two fingers for the inner harmony notes.

-As it's a very short verse, it can be repeated, which is exactly what happens when it's sung with its lyrics (which can be found on Wikipedia if you're interested.)
+As Lovely Joan is just a very short verse, it can be repeated, which is exactly what happens when it's sung with its lyrics (which can be found on Wikipedia if you're interested.)
 However, without lyrics it needs some variety of treatment if it's to be repeated.
-It also works well played just once as an intro or as a prelude to another piece in the same key or mode (see below for 'mode' info).
+It also works well when played just once as an intro or as a prelude to another piece in the same key or mode (see below for 'mode' info).

 A Dorian = A B C D E F# G A

-The other way (which I've chosen here) is to use the key signature that is used by the nearest major or minor key with the same tonal centre (tonic) and overall mode (major or minor) - in this case, A minor, which uses the key signature of no sharps or flats.
-All the F notes are F sharp and each sharped F is shown by an accidental in the score in front of the affected notes.
+The other way (which I've chosen here) is to use the key signature that is used by the nearest major or minor key with the same tonal centre (tonic or home note) and overall mode (major or minor).
+In this case, it's A minor, which uses the key signature of zero sharps or flats.
+In A Dorian, all the F notes are to be played as F sharp and each sharped F is shown by an accidental in the score in front of the affected notes.